Tim Scott, Only Black GOP Senator, Set to Respond to Biden

 “He’s a good-faith actor, and he’s also a Black man in America and knows a lot of these issues, personally,” Booker said of Scott.
 “So if anybody can get it done on his side, he’s the right person to be negotiating.”

-Associated Press writers Mary Clare Jalonick in Washington and Meg Kinnard in Columbia, South Carolina, contributed to this report.
+Associated Press writers Meg Kinnard in Columbia, South Carolina, and Mary Clare Jalonick contributed to this report.